stoplightio/docs/articles/prism/runtime.md

 ## Execution State

 Prism is an orchestration engine as much as it is a proxy and test runner.
 When we talk about execution state, we are talking about what is currently being orchestrated.
-At this time, Prism can orchestrate HTTP, Javascript, other and referenced scenarios.
+Prism can orchestrate HTTP calls, Javascript programs, and other referenced scenarios.

 ## Javascript Specification